Otto von Bismarck: Final years and forced resignation

 Still, a turn of events eventually led to his breaking up with Wilhelm.
 Bismarck, feeling pressured and unappreciated by the emperor and undermined by ambitious advisers, refused to sign a proclamation regarding the protection of workers along with Wilhelm, as was required by the German constitution.
 His refusal to sign was apparently to protest Wilhelm's ever-increasing interference with Bismarck's previously unquestioned authority.
 Bismarck also worked behind the scenes to break the Continental labour council on which Wilhelm had set his heart.

 The final break came as Bismarck searched for a new parliamentary majority, as his Kartell was voted from power as a consequence of the anti-socialist bill fiasco.
 The remaining forces in the Reichstag were the Catholic Centre Party and the Conservative Party.
-Bismarck wished to form a new block with the Centre Party and invited Ludwig Windthorst, the parliamentary leader, to discuss an alliance.
+Bismarck wished to form a new bloc with the Centre Party and invited Ludwig Windthorst, the parliamentary leader, to discuss an alliance.
 That would be Bismarck's last political maneuver.
 Upon hearing about Windthorst's visit, Wilhelm was furious.

 In a parliamentary state, the head of government depends on the confidence of the parliamentary majority and has the right to form coalitions to ensure their policies have majority support.
 However, in Germany, the Chancellor depended on the confidence of the emperor alone, and Wilhelm believed that the emperor had the right to be informed before his minister's meeting.
 After a heated argument in Bismarck's office, Wilhelm—to whom Bismarck had shown a letter from Tsar Alexander III describing Wilhelm as a "badly brought-up boy"—stormed out, after first ordering the rescinding of the Cabinet Order enacted in 1851 by Frederick William IV of Prussia, which had forbidden Prussian Cabinet Ministers from reporting directly to the King of Prussia and required them instead to report via the Prussian Prime Minister.
 Bismarck, forced for the first time into a situation that he could not use to his advantage, wrote a blistering letter of resignation, decrying Wilhelm's interference in foreign and domestic policy.
 The letter, however, was published only after Bismarck's death.